MCDReforged/PluginCatalogue/CONTRIBUTING.md

 ### Adding or modifying plugin?

+## Is your plugin suitable for catalogue?

+Don't rush to submit plugins to the plugin catalogue.

+- Is your code necessary to provide as a MCDR plugin?
+Would it be more suitable for PyPI?
+Consider the use purpose and make sure it is necessary;
+- Before creating and submitting a new plugin, see if there are plugins with similar functionality - pointless reinventing wheels are not desirable;
+- Consider the general-purpose, make sure that new users have a reason to use your plugin - submitting self-use only or unstable plugins is not recommended;
+- Make sure your project is ready for Beta (public testing) - if it's still in an early version, make it stable before submitting.

 ### Make sure you have permissions

 Users submitting plugins to the plugin catalogue should be in one of the following capacities: